Skip to main content

 Gavin Wax

-Gavin M. Wax is a New York-based conservative political activist, commentator, columnist, operative, and strategist.
-He is the Executive Director of the National Constitutional Law Union.
-He also serves as the 76th President of the New York Young Republican Club and as an Ambassador for both Turning Point USA & Live Action.
-He is co-authoring an upcoming book entitled 'The Emerging Populist Majority.'
-You can follow him on Twitter at @GavinWax.
+Gavin M. Wax is a New York-based conservative political activist, commentator, columnist, and operative.
+He is the 76th President of the New York Young Republican Club and co-author of the 'The Emerging Populist Majority.'
+You can follow him on X at @GavinWax.